Fullerton Possession of a Controlled Substance Lawyer

 For those charged with possession of a controlled substance under Health and Safety Code Section 11377(a) or Health and Safety Code Section 11350(a) or Under the Influence of a Controlled Substance pursuant to Health and Safety Code Section 11550(a) there are a number of programs available which not only avoid jail time but also avoid a conviction.
 These programs do not apply to people accused of sales of a controlled substance.

-If a client has already taken the Penal Code Section 1000 program or is otherwise ineligible then he/she may be eligible for the Penal Code Section 1210 program (also known as Prop 36).
-If the client is accepted for the program he will have a conviction BUT the conviction can be dismissed after about 1 year if he/she successfully completes the program.
+If a client has already taken the Penal Code Section 1000 program or is other wise ineligible then he/she may be eligible for the Penal Code Section 1210 program (also known as Prop 36).
+If the client is accepted for the program he will suffer a conviction BUT the conviction can be dismissed after about 1 year if he/she successfully completes the program.